ryanmcalpin/bid-master/README.md

 ## Improvements
 * Implement validators
-* Add nav options 'Home' and 'New Bid'
+* Add confirm popup when trying to leave new bid screen
 * Add timestamp to bids so the most recent bids are displayed at top
 * Implement a way to email or print bid per client's preference